-Grouse shooting tips from the Editor of The Field, Jonathan Young.
-Keep safe on the moor and be great on the grouse
+The Editor of The Field, Jonathan Young, shares his 12 top grouse shooting tips - how to keep safe on the moor and excel on the grouse

 - DON’T hit the booze, either the night before or on the day.
 Alcohol slows your reactions and grouse shooting requires full concentration, both to make a bag and be safe.